WIPACrepo/lta/README.md

     cd /data/exp/IceCube/2013/filtered/PFFilt/1109
     scp jadenorth-2:/data/exp/IceCube/2013/filtered/PFFilt/1109/* .

-A script `test-data-helper.sh` can be used to register these files with the File Catalog.
+A script `resources/test-data-helper.sh` can be used to register these files with the File Catalog.
 Here we invoke the 'add-catalog' subcommand to add files to the catalog at the WIPAC site.

-    ./test-data-helper.sh add-catalog WIPAC /data/exp/IceCube/2013/filtered/PFFilt/1109
+    resources/test-data-helper.sh add-catalog WIPAC /data/exp/IceCube/2013/filtered/PFFilt/1109

 #### LTA Components
-A script `picker.sh` is used to generate a token and start a Picker component that interacts with the LTA DB.
+A script `bin/picker.sh` is used to generate a token and start a Picker component that interacts with the LTA DB.
 The output will be JSON, so to get a more traditional log output, use the `loglens` script to translate:

-    ./picker.sh | loglens
+    bin/picker.sh | loglens

-A script `bundler.sh` is used to generate a token and start a Bundler component that interacts with the LTA DB.
+A script `bin/bundler.sh` is used to generate a token and start a Bundler component that interacts with the LTA DB.
 The output will be JSON, so to get a more traditional log output, use the `loglens` script to translate:

-    ./bundler.sh | loglens
+    bin/bundler.sh | loglens

 #### LTA Archival Kickoff
-A script `make-transfer-request.sh` can be used to POST a TransferRequest object to the LTA DB and get the data archival process started.
+A script `resources/make-transfer-request.sh` can be used to POST a TransferRequest object to the LTA DB and get the data archival process started.
 An example of usage would be:

-    ./make-transfer-request.sh WIPAC:/data/exp/IceCube/2013/filtered/PFFilt/1109 DESY:/data/exp/IceCube/2013/filtered/PFFilt/1109 NERSC:/data/exp/IceCube/2013/filtered/PFFilt/1109
+    resources/make-transfer-request.sh WIPAC:/data/exp/IceCube/2013/filtered/PFFilt/1109 DESY:/data/exp/IceCube/2013/filtered/PFFilt/1109 NERSC:/data/exp/IceCube/2013/filtered/PFFilt/1109

 This creates a transfer of `/data/exp/IceCube/2013/filtered/PFFilt/1109` from WIPAC to the destinations DESY and NESRC.

 #### Test Data Reset
-A script `test-data-reset.sh` automates this process:
+A script `resources/test-data-reset.sh` automates this process:
 - Clear files from the File Catalog
 - Clear transfer requests from the LTA DB
 - Register files with the File catalog